From the moment you decide to remodel or build, it’s only natural to ask, “how long will this take”?

 Home value is usually determined by the location of your home, it’s age, and the condition of the house and the quality of the materials and work performed.
 Excellent remodeling will increase your home’s value and male it more marketable.
 Adding the number of bedrooms will add more value than just renovating the ones that are there.

 We build just about anything you need.
 Whether it’s a kitchen or the whole house, we are here to meet your needs and exceed your expectations.
-We can handle small projects or larger ones.
-Some of our most challenging projects are Major Home Repairs that often result from age and neglect.
+We specialize in new home construction and large projects like home additions.
+Some of our most challenging projects result from age and neglect.
 CLICK HERE to watch us work as we replace the roof on a home built in 1870.

 To protect valuable items from dust, we mount a transparent plastic wall in every part that needs to be protected from the dust.
 Only the area under construction is exposed.
 Most of the dust is contained within that area.
 It will be the only place in disarray.
 We clean up after ourselves daily and work to keep the rest of your home dust-free.
 We do everything possible to limit the disruption so you can carry on with “normal” activities during construction.